 More than 17,000 Americans suffer spinal cord injuries every year.
 Spinal cord injuries, or SCIs, are classified as any injury to any part of the spinal cord or nerves at the end of the spinal canal that results in reduced mobility, whether it is temporary or permanent.
 A sudden blow or cut to the spine can cause a traumatic SCI, which often results in a permanent loss of strength, sensation, and function below the site of the injury.
+Our spinal cord injury attorneys in Denver know what to do when our clients have this type of personal injury.
+It is our job to get you the compensation you deserve.

-Today, more than 1.2 million Americans struggle through day-to-day life with paralysis from a SCI.
+Today, more than 1.2 million Americans struggle through day-to-day life with paralysis from an SCI.
 The overwhelming majority of SCI victims are men – four out of five, in fact.
 The average age at injury has trended older recently: from 29 in 1970 to 42 years old in 2017.
-Motor vehicle accidents are the most common cause of CSIs, followed by sports-related injuries – which account for more injuries in children and teenagers – falls, and acts of violence.
+Motor vehicle accidents are the most common cause of SCIs, followed by sports-related injuries – which account for more injuries in children and teenagers – falls, and acts of violence.
 Victims of spinal cord injuries may suffer serious physical, emotional, and financial damages.

 Naturally, as with any other medical or rehabilitative treatment, the associated costs far outpace inflation.
 Every year, paralysis costs the health care system billions of dollars.
 Spinal cord injuries alone cost the system about $40.5 billion a year, which is more than a 300 percent increase in less than 20 years – $9.7 billion in 1998.